-The main ‘gotcha’ with
+ps, but the main ‘gotcha’ with

 ps is that there are various versions depending on your platform.
-But they can be broken
+They can be broken

 - BSD style commands (no dashes required before options)